 cars are towed untidily from St. Giles

-and scattered without symmetry
+and scattered without symmetry in surrounding streets.

 To protect old rememberers

 from new bombs.